RAW Lab · HKUST(GZ) · AI Thrust

-We sit at the intersection of physics-based vision, computational photography, and physical AI — building systems that perceive, reconstruct, and interact with the physical world grounded in the principles of light and imaging.
+We sit at the intersection of computer vision, computational photography, and physical AI — building systems that perceive, reconstruct, and interact with the physical world grounded in the principles of light and imaging.

 RAW is three things at once: the unprocessed signal straight from the camera sensor, Robust AI in the Wild, and — in the spirit of our research — 本质, the Chinese word for essence.
 We study the world as it truly is, before any approximation is made.